Loop Quantization and Symmetry: Configuration Spaces: Introduction

-Mathematical physicists interested mainly in the applications to loop quantum gravity, may check the conventions of Sections \ref{sect:basics-top-alg} and \ref{sect:subalgebra-sums} as well as Definition \ref{def:restr_alg} first.
+Mathematical physicists interested mainly in the applications to loop quantum gravity, may check the notations of Section \ref{sect:basics-top-alg} as well as Definitions \ref{def:restr_alg} and \ref{def:continuation} first.
 Then they may go directly to Section \ref{sect:appl-lqg}.
-There the most relevant statements from the preceding sections (Theorem \ref{thm:general-embedding-criterion}, Propositions \ref{prop:rendall} and \ref{prop:spec_sum}) can be applied without following their proofs.
+There the most relevant statements from the preceding section (Theorem \ref{thm:general-embedding-criterion-neu} and Proposition \ref{prop:rendall}) can be applied without following their proofs.